 We met for lunch, did some window shopping, and parted ways as their transportation had been arranged with the hotel to take them to the airport later that night for their homeward journey.

-Usually, during the winter, the trekking trails are empty, but more people choose to go trekking with the Christmas and New Year holidays to avoid spending this period back home.
-As a result, the trekking routes get a slight surge in trekkers during this period.
+Usually, during the winter, the trekking trails are empty, but more people choose to go trekking during the Christmas and New Year holidays to avoid spending this period back home.
+As a result, the trekking routes get a slight surge during this period.

 The ‘busiest’ lodge was at Gorakshep, where there were about 20 other trekkers and their support crew.
 We had the whole guest house to ourselves at Monjo, Laushasha, and Phakding.